-Have you ever thought about appearing on one of the court TV shows?
+Thought about appearing on a court TV show?
 Whether you want to get on Judge Judy, Judge Mathis, or Judge Milan, let’s talk about how to submit your case and who gets paid.

 So, you have a small claims case, and you love court TV shows.
 You’re thinking about submitting your case to your favorite one, but you’re just not sure how to do so, or what the process looks like.